ember-cli-code-coverage/ember-cli-code-coverage/README.md

 * If using Mocha, Testem `>= 1.6.0` for which you need ember-cli `> 2.4.3`
 * If using Mirage you need `ember-cli-mirage >= 0.1.13`
 * If using Pretender (even as a dependency of Mirage) you need `pretender >= 0.11.0`
+* If using Mirage or Pretender, you need to [set up a passthrough for coverage to be written](#create-a-passthrough).

 ## Installation